Spring Educators' Job Fair

 - Target districts in which you are most interested so you can ask relevant questions- Don't say "maybe" when we ask if you want to work here.
 Know where it is before you sit down.

-- Be sure to include student teaching and practium experience on resume.
+- Be sure to include student teaching and practicum experience on resume.

 - Get endorsements along with Elementary Education.